Sciences

 T2G Elective: The Power of Language

 How does the language we use hold the power to change the way we see the world?
 Does talking about cancer as a ‘battle’ impact our experience of the disease?
 How can a scientific article manifest as click-bait in the media?
-What has Ancient Greece got to do with how world leaders respond to the pandemic?
-Does it matter if a Jaffa Cake is a cake or a biscuit?
+What has Ancient Greece got to do with how politicians give speeches?
+Why does it matter if a Jaffa Cake is a cake or a biscuit?
 These are just some of the important questions we will be tackling during this course.
-We will be considering the power of language across five key areas – Science, Health, Politics, News Media, and Law – and in each class we will consider a different aspect of English Language & Linguistics in these spheres, for example, examining the impact of metaphors on discussions of ‘Health’.
-After taking this course, you will begin to think twice about the language you encounter daily and become more aware of the influence that even a single word can have.
-While it can be difficult to resist the pervasive pull of language, this course will enable you to encounter language from a deeper perspective and interrogate how, why, and where we use the power of language.
+We will be considering the power of language across five key areas: Science, Health, Politics, News Media, and Law.
+Each week you will be introduced to a different aspect of English Language & Linguistics, which we will use as a lens to discuss the material.
+For example, during the ‘Health’ week we will be thinking about the impact of metaphors.
+Taking this course will make you think twice about the language you encounter daily, making you more aware of the influence that even a single word can have.
+Nobody can resist the pervasive influence of language, but this course will enable you to encounter language with a deeper understanding of how it’s being used, and why.

 Course tutor: Amber Hinde